 Stepfamilies Australia is committed to the development of information, education, support and training resources for stepfamilies and those who work to support them.
 We undertake research and evaluation of stepfamilies’ needs to discover what programs are effective and what service gaps exist.

 Stepfamilies Australia works with stepfamily organisations in other states, community organisations, government and research institutes to better understand and meet stepfamilies’ needs.

-Here is a collection of some research articles you may find useful, please contact us with specific queries.
+Here is a collection of some research articles you may find useful, if you have specific queries please contact us.

 Research conducted by drummond street as part of Child Support Policy series for the Department of Social Services (2012-2014) highlighted the difficulties the child support system has in responding to the needs of the wide range of circumstances that exist for stepfamilies.

 By definition stepfamilies are made up of two adults at least one of whom has children from a previous relationship.
 It may be that each adult has children, and it may be that ex-partners have also re-partnered.
 The new partnership may also have an ‘ours child’.
 The child support agency makes a clear distinction between parents and step-parents in terms of who has financial responsibility for a child.
 A child is considered the responsibility of its primary parents.
 A child is not considered the financial responsibility of its step-parent.
 Step children and spouses are, in nearly all cases, not considered in cases of child support – for either the paying parent or the receiving parent.
 This is the case even where an ex-partner is not paying child support, and where a step-parent is contributing substantially to their step-child’s care costs.
 So, in a nutshell, child support payments are decided on the incomes of the two primary parents, and the amount of time the child lives with each parent.
 This might seem straightforward, but imagine this scenario: